sjerzykiewicz/NoName-Surveys/README.md

 kubectl create secret generic frontend --from-env-file=./frontend/.env kubectl create secret generic backend --from-env-file=./backend/.env
 ```
+> [!IMPORTANT]
+> Not all environment variables are secrets, so you have to edit env values in the `k8s/*-deployment.yaml` files.

 ---

 ### 3️⃣ **Setup**
-You can deploy the app using Docker images or build it locally.
+You can deploy the app using Docker images, build it locally or run it on Kubernetes cluster.

 #### Using Prebuilt Docker Images: [frontend](https://hub.docker.com/repository/docker/sjerzykiewicz/noname-surveys-frontend) & [backend](https://hub.docker.com/repository/docker/sjerzykiewicz/noname-surveys-backend):
 ```bash